nsrau/azure-docs.it-it/articles/azure-stack/azure-stack-update-1802.md

 #### <a name="portal"></a>Portale
 - Il possibilità [per aprire una nuova richiesta di supporto nell'elenco a discesa](azure-stack-manage-portals.md#quick-access-to-help-and-support) all'interno di amministratore del portale non è disponibile.
 In alternativa, usare il collegamento seguente:
-    - Per lo Stack di Azure sistemi integrati, utilizzare https://aka.ms/newsupportrequest.
+    - Per lo Stack di Azure usare sistemi integrati, https://aka.ms/newsupportrequest.

 - <!-- 2050709 --> In the admin portal, it is not possible to edit storage metrics for Blob service, Table service, or Queue service.
 When you go to Storage, and then select the blob, table, or queue service tile, a new blade opens that displays a metrics chart for that service.
 If you then select Edit from the top of the metrics chart tile, the Edit Chart blade opens but does not display options to edit metrics.